 Lesson by Doug Scott, engineering and robotics teacher, Hopkinton High School, Hopkinton, Massachusetts

 Pandemics require many resources, including personal protective equipment (PPE) in order to prevent infection.
 One type of PPE, face shields, creates a physical barrier between two people to reduce the transfer of a disease through the eyes, nose and mouth.
+Face shields don’t always properly fit people of all shapes, sizes and ages, especially infants.
 That is where you as the inventor will use the invention process to solve problems and save lives.

 The response to stop the spread of COVID-19 has prompted a wide range of creative and inventive solutions.
 In this lesson, you’ll learn about “The Shield Team” made up of teachers, students and makers from across the country who are 3D printing face shields for health care workers, as well as what universities are doing to create life-saving personal protective equipment (PPE).